RobertsLab/resources/protocols/DNA-Extraction-from-Histology-Blocks.md

 **Step 1**: Cut a tissue sample from the parrafin block and weigh on a scale.
 Use up to, but no more than, 0.02 g of tissue per sample.
 Using more than 0.02 g of tissue could clog the spin column and lead to poor DNA yield downstream.

-**Step 2**: Cut the block into smaller pieces and place them into a 2 mL round-bottomed processing tube
+**Step 2**: Place the tissue sample embedded in parrafin in a 2 mL round-bottomed tube.
+Cut or squish the tissue into smaller pieces in the tube itself to minimize tissue loss.

 **Step 3**: Add 1 mL xylene to the sample.
 Vortex vigorously for 20 s, and incubate for 3 min on the benchtop